vapor/docs/4.0/docs/fluent/authentication.md

 }
 ```

 The first protocol requirement specifies which field stores the token's unique value.
-This is the value that will be sent in the bearer authentication header.
+This is the value that will be sent in the Bearer authentication header.
 The second requirement specifies the parent-relation to the `User` model.
 This is how Fluent will look up the authenticated user.

 The final requirement is an `isValid` boolean.
 If this is `false`, the token will be deleted from the database and the user will not be authenticated.
-For simplicity, we'll make the tokens eternal by hard coding this to `true`.
+For simplicity, we'll make the tokens eternal by hard-coding this to `true`.

 Now that the token conforms to `ModelUserToken`, you can create an authenticator and middleware for protecting routes.